CodeJugalbandi/Paradigms/scratch/Parsing/ReadMe.md

 println(ParseArray("[a,1]")) // Some((List(a,1),)
 ```
+**KRISHNA** So this is how we can parse multiple array elements with a separator/delimiter.
+How will you make nested parsing work in APL?

 **BRAHMA** Let me now show you, how can I extend the existing implementation to make nested arrays parsing work.